How To Create a 90-Day Growth Plan for Amazon and D2C Stores

 Competitor Research

-Studying your rivals is not about copying them; it’s about finding opportunities to differentiate.
+Studying your rivals is not about copying them; it is about finding opportunities to differentiate.
 Analyze their pricing, product features, reviews, and marketing tactics.
-This process is standard practice for major companies, with 90% of Fortune 500 firms using competitive intelligence.
+This process is standard practice, with 90% of Fortune 500 firms using competitive intelligence.
 Your research might reveal a gap in the market, like a feature customers repeatedly ask for in competitor reviews.
-This isn’t a one time task either.
+This is not a one time task either.
 Data shows that 49% of businesses run competitive analysis quarterly.

 Building Your On Platform Presence

-With your research complete, it’s time to build a digital storefront that attracts and converts customers.
+With your research complete, it is time to build a digital storefront that attracts and converts customers.

 Brand Registry Setup